Abiva's Day

 “Yeah.”

-“Well, the tekiasetel was pretty rough,” Henry continued flipping through the digital pages. “and I want something that’s more…homey?
+“Well, the tekiasetel was pretty rough,” Henry continued, flipping through the digital pages.
+“And I want something that’s more… homey?
 Safe?
-Something that people will feel a bit more open and not so…political.”
+Something that people will feel a bit more open and not so… political.”

 “Have you spoken with an Emissary Maid yet?”
 Abiva offered.

 “No. I wanted more of an idea before I got them involved,” Henry admitted with a sigh.
-“I know I want it here but I just don’t know how to make them feel safe.”
+“I know I want it here, but I just don’t know how to make them feel safe.”

 “They will come if you summon them.”